gap-packages/walrus/README.md

-The main feature of this package currently is an implementation of methods for proving hyperbolicity of finitely presented groups in polynomial time based on an algorithm due to Richard Parker, described in the paper "Polynomial-time proofs that groups are hyperbolic".
+The main feature of this package currently is an implementation of methods for proving hyperbolicity of finitely presented groups in polynomial time based on an algorithm described in the paper "Polynomial-time proofs that groups are hyperbolic".

 For lightweight experimentation with `walrus` you can use the [MyBinder demo](https://mybinder.org/v2/gh/gap-packages/walrus/master?filepath=Polynomial-time%20proofs%20that%20groups%20are%20hyperbolic.ipynb) in your browser.